-In fine weather you can sit outside and enjoy the views across the fields to the woods, and there are many great walks into Slindon Woods and on o the Downs, right on the doorstep.
-We also have an information point with lots of details of local attractions, maps and books about the South Downs, as well as an interactive touch-screen information facility, recently installed by the National Trust.
+In fine weather you can sit outside and enjoy the views across the fields to the woods, and there are many great walks into Slindon Woods and on to the Downs, right on the doorstep.
+We also have an information point with lots of details of local attractions, maps and books about the South Downs, as well as an interactive touch-screen information facility, installed by the National Trust.

 The Forge is run by a tenant, with his team and a number of volunteers from the village who help in the shop and café.
 The Forge has proved a huge boon to the village and is growing in popularity with customers from beyond.
 It is open 7 days a week.

 Do take a look at The Forge website: www.slindonforge.com for updated information and news, find us on FaceBook (SlindonForge)